 Course Module Descriptions

 Modules denoted by an * are available as Separate Open Enrollment Workshops

 Computer Hardware and Operating Systems Fundamentals (24 hours)

 This introductory module covers the fundamentals of PC hardware, and operating systems.
 The following topics are covered: PC hardware, booting the computer, hard disk management, drives, subdirectories (folders), structures, file management, batch files, executing programs, memory management (16-bit and 32-bit Operating Systems).
 We utilize all the major PC Operating Systems from DOS to Windows XP to explore these topics to prepare you for the rest of the course and your career in the field.

-Introduction to Networks: For the Beginner (8 hours)*
+Introduction to Local Area Networks: For the Beginner (8 hours)*